 Tuition and fees for all students are assessed by the Registrar's Office.
-Any grants, scholarships, or loans that are credited to the student's account to offset tuition and fee charges are processed by the Financial Aid Office.
-All campus charges and credits related to a student's account are centrally billed by the Bursar's Office and are viewable by logging into SalukiNet Self-Service.
+Most grants, scholarships, or loans that are credited to the student's account to offset tuition and fee charges are processed by the Financial Aid Office.
+Most campus charges and credits related to a student's account are centrally billed by the Bursar's Office and are viewable by logging into SalukiNet Self-Service.

 Students who are not registered until after the first bill is run will have their initial tuition and fee assessment for the term done as soon as practical after their first registration takes place.
 Once the initial tuition and fee assessment is complete, updated assessments will normally occur on a weekly basis (during weekends) if registration changes warrant a reassessment.
-Changes in financial aid awards are also posted on a weekly basis.
+Changes in financial aid award disbursements are also posted on a weekly basis.¹

 The monthly Bursar bills are no longer sent in the mail for students who are currently enrolled.
 Instead, they are posted as "E-bills" in the student's SalukiNet account.
 Students who are no longer enrolled, but who have a financial balance that would generate a bill, can see their "E-bill" within SalukiNet, but will also receive a paper bill through the mail.
 More information about "E-bills" is here.

 ¹ There are a couple of exceptions to the weekly timeframe noted.
 First, near the start of each term, an extra assessment and financial aid disbursement may take place on two or three Wednesday nights.
 Second, at the end of the SIU fiscal year and/or at the end of the calendar year, assessment and disbursement may be suspended for a week.